National priority areas for ecological corridors

 The methods:

 Key methodological steps are summarized below.
-Full methodology and spatial data used in the analyses will be available on the Open Government Portal in the coming months.
+Spatial data used in the analyses are available on the Open Government Portal.